RabindraKH/task_management/README.md

 Only existing user can login who have already regisered so for the new user needs to click on "Register" button to register them self.
 ![image](https://github.com/RabindraKH/task_management/assets/128822827/08613b5b-89ee-4212-a6d8-c97f90d5fa34)

-2>Once the user lick on "Register" user will get the registration page and can able to register.
+2>Once the user click on "Register" user will get the registration page and can able to register.

 Both the fields are required to register.